MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-sharepoint-documents.md

 ## Step 3: Enable document management for entities
-You must enable document management for entities to store documents related to Dynamics 365 entity records in [!INCLUDE[pn-sharepoint-short](../../includes/pn-sharepoint-short.md)].
+You must enable document management for entities to store documents related to entity records in [!INCLUDE[pn-sharepoint-short](../../includes/pn-sharepoint-short.md)].
 For information on how to enable document management for entities, see [Enable SharePoint document management for specific entities](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/admin/enable-sharepoint-document-management-specific-entities).

 ## Step 4: Configure the appropriate form to display documents

-### Dynamics 365 for Customer Engagement customization
+### PowerApps customization

 Identify the form where you want to use document management capabilities.
-You must edit the form by using Dynamics 365 form editor and add a subgrid to it.
+You must edit the form by using model-driven app form editor and add a subgrid to it.
 The subgrid adds a section to the form, which allows you to work with documents from within a portal.
 You must set the following properties in the subgrid for this feature to work:

 - Under **Data Source**, select **Document Locations** from the **Entity** list.